mike99mac/skill-local_music-mike99mac/README.md

 sudo ./setup
 ```

+### Install OVOS
+The OVOS installer makes it easy to install OVOS, which is not a small task.

 - Install OVOS with the OVOS installer.
 Follow the steps in this document:
 https://community.openconversational.ai/t/howto-begin-your-open-voice-os-journey-with-the-ovos-installer/14900

+- For reference, this is the command that starts the process:

 ```
 sh -c "curl -s https://raw.githubusercontent.com/OpenVoiceOS/ovos-installer/main/installer.sh -o installer.sh && chmod +x installer.sh && sudo ./installer.sh && rm installer.sh"